Florence, Italy

 When we asked expats and global nomads about their social experiences in Florence, they replied:

 "Expats, retirees and digital nomads living in Florence typically have an active social life.
 They often join local clubs and organizations, attend cultural events, and explore the city's many attractions.
 They also have the opportunity to meet other expats, retirees and digital nomads from around the world, as well as locals, and form lasting friendships.
-Additionally, there are plenty of cafes, bars, and restaurants where they can socialize and enjoy the city's vibrant nightlife," said an expat in Florence.
+Additionally, there are plenty of cafes, bars, and restaurants where they can socialize and enjoy the city's vibrant nightlife," remarked one expat in Florence.

 "Florence is a vibrant city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural events and activities to enjoy.
 The city is known for its lively nightlife, with many locals and tourists alike gathering in the city's piazzas and streets to socialize and enjoy the atmosphere.
 There are also plenty of outdoor activities to enjoy, such as cycling, walking, and exploring the city's many parks and gardens.
-Florence is a great place to meet new people and make new friends, and the city's friendly atmosphere makes it easy to do so," said one expat living in Florence.
+Florence is a great place to meet new people and make new friends, and the city's friendly atmosphere makes it easy to do so," said an expat in Florence.

 What advice to expats in Florence have about housing?